Shakugannotorch/snappy_10_tets/README.rst

-The 10 tetrahedra cusped census database
+The database for census of 10-tetrahedra orientable cusped hyperbolic 3-manifolds
 ============================

 This repository stores the manifold database of a complete census of